Surveillance and control of avian influenza

 In these zones, the movement of birds, their products and by-products, and items exposed to birds is restricted.
 Some types of movement are prohibited, and others require a permit.

-Then, use the interactive tool This hyperlink will open in a new window. for information on the required permits and conditions for the transportation of birds and by‑products in PCZs.
+Then, use the interactive tool for information on the required permits and conditions for the transportation of birds and by‑products in PCZs.
 For support, small-flock owners can email the ministère de l’Agriculture, des Pêcheries et de l’Alimentation at permisZCPdeplacement@mapaq.gouv.qc.ca.

 Industry and Québec government measures